16 Words That Are Much Older Than They Seem

 Every generation likes to think it invented slang anew, but often the latest words are actually very old.
-Here are 16 words that are much older than they seem.
+Here are 16 words that have been around much longer than you might think.
 (The example quotes all come from the Oxford English Dictionary.)

 1. Friend, as a verb

-A common lament in pieces about “kids these days and their social whatsawhozits” is “when did ‘friend’ become a verb?!”
-The answer is: Sometime in the 1400s.
-In the earliest examples of the verb “friend” from the OED, it means to make friends.
-You could go to a place, and “friend” some people there.
-It also had the meaning of help someone out, be a friend to them, e.g., “Reports came that the King would friend Lauderdale,” an example from 1698.
+A common lament in pieces about “kids these days and their social whatsawhozits” is “when did friend become a verb?”
+The answer is: Sometime in the 1400s, if not earlier.
+In the earliest examples of the verb friend from the OED, it just means "to make friends."
+You could go to a place, and friend some people there.
+It also had the meaning of helping someone out, being a friend to them, e.g., “Reports came that the King would friend Lauderdale,” an example from 1698.

 If you could friend someone, it was only natural, according to the productive rules of English word formation, that you could unfriend them too.
 The word shows up in this example from 1659: “I Hope, Sir, that we are not mutually Un-friended by this Difference which hath happened betwixt us.”

-In the 1880s “dude” had a negative, mocking ring to it.
+In the 1880s, dude had a negative, mocking ring to it.
 A dude was a dandy, someone very particular about clothes, looks, and mannerisms, who affected a sort of exaggerated high-class British persona.
-As one Brit noted in 1886, “Our novels establish a false ideal in the American imagination, and the result is that mysterious being ‘The Dude’.”
+As one Brit noted in 1886, “Our novels establish a false ideal in the American imagination, and the result is that mysterious being ‘The Dude.'”
 To those out west, it became a word for clueless city-dwellers of all kinds (hence, the dude ranch, for tourists).
 By the turn of the century it had come to mean any guy, usually a pretty cool one.
-As one Navy man explained in 1918, “in a gang of snipes there is generally one dude who is known as the ‘king snipe’.”

 Puke has been around since the 16th century.
-While it is often claimed that Shakespeare invented “puke,” the word has been found in earlier sources.
+While it is often claimed that Shakespeare invented the term, puke has been found in earlier sources.
 It meant then what it means now, to vomit.
 But it also used to be a causative verb, meaning to make someone vomit with a tonic or potion.
 Your doctor might have you purged, bled, and puked for your own good.

 Hipster shows up in a 1941 dictionary of “hash house lingo,” meaning “a know-it-all.”
-The words “hip” and “hep” had been around since the early 1900s with the meaning of being up on the latest and knowing what’s what.
-Seems like even at the hash house they got a bit tired of all that hipness.
+The words hip and hep had been around since the early 1900s with the meaning of being up on the latest and knowing what’s what.

-To me, “babe” in the sense of “hot chick” has a very 1970s ring to it.
-But this sense of babe has been around since the early 1900s.
+Babe in the sense of “hot chick” can have a very 1970s ring to it.
+But this meaning of the term has been around since the early 1900s.
 The OED gives a quote from 1915: “She’s some babe.”

-The application of “funky” to music came during the jazz age and started showing up in print in the 1950s, but the “strong smell” sense had been around long before that.
-Since the 1600s, “funk” was slang for the stale smell of tobacco smoke, and by extension, anything that stank.
+The application of funky to music came around the 1930s, but the “strong smell” sense had been around long before that.
+Since the 1600s, funk was slang for the stale smell of tobacco smoke, and by extension, anything that stank.
 Cheeses, rooms, and especially ship’s quarters could be described as “funky.”

 14. Tricked Out

-Trick has been used as a verb for dress, adorn, or decorate since the 1500s, and it shows up at various times with up, off, or out.
-The earliest citation for trick out in the OED comes from 1822: “I must trick out my dwelling with something fantastical.”
+Trick has been used as a verb meaning "dress," "adorn," or "decorate" since the 1500s, and it shows up at various times with up, off, or out.

 Legit as a shortening of legitimate has been around since the 1890s.
 It started as theater slang for things associated with legitimate (as opposed to vaudeville or burlesque) theater.
 From the 1920s on, it was opposed to underworld or shady occupations or places.
 If you were “on the legit” you were being honest.